 Our latest VarSeq release is one of the largest we’ve ever had, boasting an extensive list of new features and improvements.
 As part of this release, we have dramatically expanded our support for splice site analysis.
 This includes improvements to our novel splice site algorithm and support for splice site effect prediction along with several other small improvements.
 Novel Splice… Read more »

 New discoveries using NGS data analysis are never-ending and are pushing precision medicine to the forefront.
-In this month’s customer publication blog, I am focusing on our VarSeq software as investigators harness its power to perform a variety of investigational study designs.
-From cancer to inherited rare disease research, VarSeq is the rising star in research and diagnostic tools.
-At… Read more »
+In the January 2021 customer publication blog, I am focusing on our VarSeq software as investigators harness its power to perform a variety of investigational study designs.
+From cancer to inherited rare disease research, VarSeq is the rising star in research and diagnostic tools….
+Read more »

 In continuation of our blog posts focusing on new features of VarSeq v2.2.2, here we will discuss the Latest Sample Assessment algorithm for both single nucleotide variants (SNVs) and copy number variants (CNVS).
 This algorithm annotates the variants of the project with the latest assessment from your variant catalog, which will show the history of interpretations made for the variants… Read more »